jeetsukumaran/DendroPy/doc/source/tutorial/treesims.rst

     for edge in tree.postorder_edge_iter():
             edge.pop_size = 100000

-The easiest way to get a |TaxonSetMapping| object is to call the special factory function :meth:`~dendropy.dataobject.taxon.TaxonSetMapping.create_contained_taxon_mapping()`.
+The easiest way to get a |TaxonNamespaceMapping| object is to call the special factory function :meth:`~dendropy.dataobject.taxon.TaxonNamespaceMapping.create_contained_taxon_mapping()`.
-This will create a new |TaxonSet| to manage the gene taxa, and create the associations between the gene taxa and the containing tree taxa for you.
+This will create a new |TaxonNamespace| to manage the gene taxa, and create the associations between the gene taxa and the containing tree taxa for you.
-It takes two arguments: the |TaxonSet| of the containing tree, and the number of genes you want sampled from each species.
+It takes two arguments: the |TaxonNamespace| of the containing tree, and the number of genes you want sampled from each species.

-The following example shows how to create a |TaxonSetMapping| using :meth:`~dendropy.dataobject.taxon.TaxonSetMapping.create_contained_taxon_mapping()`, and then calls :meth:`~dendropy.treesim.contained_coalescent()` to produce a contained coalescent tree:
+The following example shows how to create a |TaxonNamespaceMapping| using :meth:`~dendropy.dataobject.taxon.TaxonNamespaceMapping.create_contained_taxon_mapping()`, and then calls :meth:`~dendropy.treesim.contained_coalescent()` to produce a contained coalescent tree:

 .. literalinclude:: /examples/contained_coalescent1.py

 In the above example, the branch lengths were in haploid population units, so we did not specify a population size.
-If the gene-species associations are more complex, e.g., different numbers of genes per species, we can pass in a list of values as the second argument to `~dendropy.dataobject.taxon.TaxonSetMapping.create_contained_taxon_mapping()`:
+If the gene-species associations are more complex, e.g., different numbers of genes per species, we can pass in a list of values as the second argument to `~dendropy.dataobject.taxon.TaxonNamespaceMapping.create_contained_taxon_mapping()`:

 .. literalinclude:: /examples/contained_coalescent2.py

 This approach should be used with caution if we cannot be certain of the order of taxa (as is the case with data read in Newick formats).
-In these case, and in more complex cases, we might need to directly instantiate the :class:`~dendropy.dataobject.taxon.TaxonSetMapping` object.
-The API to describe the associations when constructing this object is very similar to that of the :class:`~dendropy.dataobject.taxon.TaxonSetPartition` object: you can use a function, attribute or dictionary.
+In these case, and in more complex cases, we might need to directly instantiate the :class:`~dendropy.dataobject.taxon.TaxonNamespaceMapping` object.
+The API to describe the associations when constructing this object is very similar to that of the :class:`~dendropy.dataobject.taxon.TaxonNamespacePartition` object: you can use a function, attribute or dictionary.

 .. _Simulating_and_Counting_Deep_Coalescences: